Go shawty, it’s your birthday! (I couldn’t think of any song featuring the word “anniversary” so yeah.) 2 little years down!!! ❤

 2- Do not cut corners on food, booze or music (replace those three items with whatever you care about)

-3- It’s YOUR WEDDING; don’t expect it to be perfect, BUT don’t let the missteps stress you out.
+3- It’s YOUR WEDDING; DO expect it to be amazing, but DON’T let small missteps stress you out.

 Missteps happen at all weddings.
 Forgotten rings, speeches, place cards (I’m looking at you, A.), wilted flowers, sassy relatives, whatever.
 Those things are minuscule in the larger scheme of things, but they can seem huge to a tired and stressed bride.
 My advice: let that shit go and focus on marrying that hunk.
 Forreal.